Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

 ## HOW TO RUN THE CODE
 1. Make sure to save the files as shown above
 2. Run 'pip install -r requirements.txt' (since we are using colab, each notebook has this code at the top before any imports.
-3. Run 'TrainDataretrieval.ipynb' to retrieve train data from google earth engine.
+3. Run `TrainDataretrieval.ipynb` to retrieve train data from google earth engine.
 In the notebook, authentication is required to connect to google eart engine.
 Once you run the cell for 'ee.authenticate', follow the pop up link to generate the required token.
-4. Run 'DataProcessing' to clean,aggregate,preprocess and feature engineeer the train and test data.
+4. Run `DataProcessing.ipynb` to clean,aggregate,preprocess and feature engineeer the train and test data.
   - Inorder to achieve the current leaderboard score, this file is currently set to load the csv files in the presaved datafiles folder.
 The data path can however be changed to read from 'EE_Exports_S1' and 'EE_Exports_S2' to use the latest extracted data from step 3.
-5. Run 'ModelTuning' to evaluate the best models, otherwise skip this step to use pre-saved best models
+5. Run `ModelTuning.ipynb` to evaluate the best models, otherwise skip this step to use pre-saved best models
-6. Run 'FinalSubmission' using the best model folder path.
+6. Run `FinalSubmission.ipynb` using the best model folder path.

 ## ARCHITECTURAL DIAGRAM